lennardv2/hey-chatgpt-cli/README.md

-# Hey - ChatGPT cli assistant for the terminal
+# Hey - ChatGPT CLI assistant for the terminal

 Hey is a powerful chatbot for the command line that uses ChatGPT to generate commands based on natural language input.